 6. Not investing in the right tools and products

 Although doing home improvements yourself is a great way of saving money, it can still be expensive.
 The cost of materials and tools really does add up, especially when you’re just starting out and don’t have a tool collection that could rival a small DIY store.

 We waited for years before we purchasing our mitre saw.
 Waiting for such a long time was definitely a huge mistake.
 We’d cut countless battens, picture rails and skirting boards before we even considered buying a mitre saw and wasted dozens of hours sawing by hand.
-Definitely a well worth (ours is only basic, but it works really well and wasn’t even too expensive) investment even if you’re only planning very basic DIY.
+Definitely, a well worth (ours is only a basic mitre saw, but it works really well and wasn’t even too expensive) an investment even if you’re only planning very basic DIY.

 The same obviously goes for the paint stripper that we already mentioned above.
 If we’d invested in the right product from the start it would not only have saved us time, it would have actually saved money as the poor quality strippers were so useless that we ended up buying another product anyway.

 7. Don’t go on holiday while having building work done

 I know that this sounds like a ridiculous thing to do, but it is something that we have done.
 Of course this is only something you’d ever consider if you really trust your builder (which we did & do), but don’t expect to be able to relax!